kodus/sentry/README.md

     },
 );
 ```

-(Note that most frameworks and error-handlers already have something like this built-in - an existing
-error-handler likely is designed to be the only global error-handler, and will likely offer an abstraction
-and some sort of API over `set_error_handler()`.)

 Now that we have `ErrorException` being thrown for PHP errors, we can handle any error/exception
 consistently with a `try`/`catch`-statement surrounding any statements in the top-level script: